bpk68/university-of-york.github.io/styles/css-styles.md

 It should be structured like this:

--A description—be as detailed as you can here;
+- A description—be as detailed as you can here;
--Any attention grabbing comments prefix with N.B.;
+- Any attention grabbing comments prefix with N.B.;
--@credit: if applicable any URL(s) to credit where any ideas came from;
+- @credit: if applicable any URL(s) to credit where any ideas came from;
--One (1) empty line between each of the above sections and two (2) empty lines coming after the intro.
+- One (1) empty line between each of the above sections and two (2) empty lines coming after the intro.

 **Good example**